Walther Bothe: Early years

 In May 1914, Bothe volunteered for service in the German cavalry.
 He was taken prisoner by the Russians and incarcerated in Russia for five years.
 While there, he learned the Russian language and worked on theoretical physics problems related to his doctoral studies.
 He returned to Germany in 1920, with a Russian bride.

-On his return from Russia, Bothe continued his employment at the PTR under Hans Geiger in the Laboratory for Radioactivity there.
+On his return from Russia, Bothe continued his employment at the PTR under Hans Geiger in the Laboratory for Radioactivity.
 In 1924, Bothe published on his coincidence method.
-Then and in the following years, he applied this method to the experimental study of the nuclear reactions, the Compton effect, and the wave–particle duality of light.
+The Bothe–Geiger coincidence experiment studied the Compton effect and the wave–particle duality of light.
 Bothe's coincidence method and his applications of it earned him the Nobel Prize in Physics in 1954.